thicctock/time-as-record-closure/alignment.md

 ## Short version

-Interpret R as a coarse-grained record state, Γ(R) as the compatible microstate set, and R′ ≽ R as record refinement Γ(R′) ⊆ Γ(R).
+Interpret R as a coarse-grained record state, Γ(R) as its compatible microstate set (preimage), and R′ ≽ R as record refinement (**compatible-set shrinkage**): Γ(R′) ⊆ Γ(R).
 Then “time-order” is the partial order induced by monotone record closure.
 N\* denotes the creation of stable, redundant records (operationalizable via redundancy thresholds over environment fragments), and Aₚ is the local accumulation of such record-generating events.